8 lessons learned from Black Friday 2018

 Excellent user experience and server that handles even massive traffic are crucial.
 Otherwise, what’s the point of ad campaigns if your customers can’t fulfill their shopping impulses?
 A system has to be perfectly prepared for automatic discounts - one mistake can turn Black Friday into colossal money loss.

-Increase your holiday sales with web push notification platform.
-Start testing now - always free up to 500 subscribers!
+Increase your holiday sales with a web push notification platform.
+Start testing now!

 4. Mobile purchases are getting more and more popular